geodeepak/Seismolive/Installation-on-mac-os-x-using-macports.md

 With Python 2.6 there seem be some issues, which I assume are not directly related to ObsPy or the port itself.
 If gcc >=4.5 (variant +gcc45 .. +gcc47) is used to compile scipy (py26-scipy) and py26-obspy, the port would install without problem, but will not be completely functional.

 If for some reason you need to install ObsPy with Python 2.6, use the `+gcc44` variant for both `py26-scipy`  and `py26-obspy`.
 The `+gcc43` variant works as well.
 The default variant `py26-scipy +gcc47` is currently not functional.
-The procedure to use is the following to use are the following:
+The procedure to use is the following:

     sudo port -v install py26-scipy +gcc44
     sudo port -v install py26-obspy +gcc44